ColinRobbins/Homeassistant-Lightwave-TRV/README.md

 # Lightwave TRV Integration for HomeAssistant

 This adds support for Thermostatic Radiator Valves (TRVs) to the LightwaveRF integration into HomeAssistant.
-This is for Series 1 Lightwave
+This is for Series 1 Lightwave.

 ## Getting Started